-- Call the doctor to find out what to do.
+- Call your child’s doctor to find out what to do.

 - Store in a refrigerator.
 Do not freeze.

 - Store in the original container to protect from light.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Store upright with the cap on.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.